-The longest standing issue which accompanies Israeli politics since its inception is the ever changing statuesque on state/religion relations.
-Exposing this realm through the exemption of the Yeshiva students from military service, from the perspective of the tensed relations between the Knesset, the government and the courts, make apparent how for the Charedi community the constitutional revolution and judicial activism turn into enemies which damage the core of the Jewish essence in ultraorthodox eyes.
-The principle of equality is clashing with the idea of ‘dying in the tent of Torah’ as the essence of religious Judaism.
-The struggle against the courts, and resorting to overruling legislation, is therefore a great manifestation of how the deep right perceives the court’s intervention.
-It is also apparent, from a developmental perspective, how the Charedi leadership become more combative against the courts as its public legitimation dwindles.
-The ‘revenge’ of Gafni in Netanyahu for not stopping a law which the Charedi objected
+The relations of religion and state have presented serious challenges for Israel since its inception.
+One of the major issues of controversy is exemption from military service for ultra-Orthodox yeshiva students.
+This issue has also galvanized the ultra-Orthodox against judicial activism and the constitutional revolution, which they view as threatening the very essence of religious Judaism.
+In their eyes, a Jew’s highest calling is to devote himself “to the tent of Torah,” and the constitutional principle of equality is of lesser importance.
+This perspective motivates their struggle against the courts, including their support for override legislation.
+It is also apparent that the ultra-Orthodox leadership has become more combative against the courts as the courts’ public legitimation weakens.
+MK Moshe Gafni (United Torah Judaism) thus took “revenge” against Netanyahu for not blocking a particular law by calling for an immediate vote on the override clause.

-to, in the national unity government of Likud-Caholavan 2020, is to call for immediate vote on the overruling clause.

-Politics without Judicial Interference: 1948-1976
+Politics without Judicial Interference: 1948–1976

-The 1948 letter of the executive board to the Yeshiva world recognizes the justification to exempt their students from military service on the basis of the ruins of the Torah world in the Holocaust.
-The special security situation in Israel is such that all Yeshiva students are recommended a self-defense course, but their national service is deferred.
-This was reflected in David Ben Gurion’s decision of 1951 on the basis that ‘their Torah is their calling’ (TORATAM UMNOTAM).
-This was also the arrangement reached in 1958 between Peres, CEO of the defense ministry, and the Torah world: 3 months basic training and no military service to those who studied Torah until they were 25 years of age.
-A 1968 committee headed by Dayan – the first of many parliamentary committees to review the issue – decided not to rock the boat, but set the quota for exemption at 800 students per year.
-The first appeal to court against this policy came in 1970.
-Curiously, the court had declined the appeal as there was no direct effect to the law on the specific petitioner, what came to be known as the right of appeal.
-The court also ruled that it is a political matter and not the kind of issues brought before the court.
-This was a crucial way of setting the stage in terms of the relations between the judicial and the parliamentarian authorities – both these justifications, the right of appeal (Zechut HaAmida) and the justiciability (Shfitut) of the issue, would change as time passes, and become a major bone of contention between the politicians and the courts.
-In this formative phase therefore, the authority to exempt Yeshiva students lie solely with the minister of defense according to clause 12 of the defense law which endows the minister with such general authority, with no specific mention of the Yeshiva students.
-The five components of the matter already exist in the first act: political pressures, laws, public committees the courts and the reality of the surging number of exempt Yeshiva students which is shaped by them all.
+The leadership of the nascent State of Israel agreed to defer national military service for yeshiva students following the devastation of the Torah world in the Holocaust.
+David Ben-Gurion’s affirmed this decision in 1951, recognizing that “their Torah is their calling.”
+This was also the basis for the arrangement reached in 1958 between Shimon Peres, then director-general of the Defense Ministry, and the Torah world: three months of basic training and no military service for those who studied Torah until they were 25 years of age.
+A committee headed by Moshe Dayan in 1968 – the first of many parliamentary committees to review the issue – decided not to rock the boat, but set the exemption quota at 800 students per year.
+The first court petition against this policy came in 1970.
+The court rejected the petition because the petitioner was not directly affected by the law – that is, he did not have the “right of standing” to bring the suit.”
+The court also ruled that it was a political matter and not the kind of issue to be settled by the court.
+This was a crucial step in defining the relations between the judicial and legislative branches.
+Both of these justifications, the right of standing and justiciability, would change over time and become a major bone of contention between the politicians and the courts.
+At this formative stage, the authority to exempt yeshiva students from conscription into the IDF rested solely in the hands of the defense minister.
+(Article 12 of the Defense Law grants the minister this general authority, with no specific mention of yeshiva students.)
+The five components of the controversy were already present in the first act: political pressure, laws, public committees, the courts, and a surging number of exemptions.

-Politics, Illegal Arrangements and Governmental Legislation – 1977-2002
+Politics, Illegal Arrangements, and Legislation – 1977–2002